St Joseph's Patrician College: Rugby

 In rugby, teams from the school have won 10 Connacht Schools Junior Cups (last in 1991) and 12 Connacht Schools Senior Cups (last in 1994).

-Other titles include the U-14 Connacht Schools League (2010, 2012 2013), Junior Schools Connacht League (2010), Junior Schools City Cup (2012, 2013), Senior Schools Development Cup (2010, 2012), and U-17 Connacht Schools 7's (2012, 2013).
+Other titles include the U-14 Connacht Schools League (2010, 2012 2013, 2024), Junior Schools Connacht League (2010), Junior Schools City Cup (2012, 2013), Senior Schools Development Cup (2010, 2012.
+2023), and U-17 Connacht Schools 7's (2012, 2013).

 The Bish has been remarkably successful in producing quality rugby teams and players since the school was founded.
 Many players have represented played on representative teams provincially and nationally, at both under-age and senior level.
-Among these are Damian Browne, Andrew Browne and Darragh Leader, all of whom have played at senior level for local professional side Connacht Rugby.
+Among these are Damian Browne, Andrew Browne, Dylan Tierney-Martin and Darragh Leader, all of whom have played at senior level for local professional side Connacht Rugby.
 The Bish currently fields teams at all school age levels - Under 14, Junior and Senior.
-The U-14's compete in the Connacht U-14 Schools League, the Juniors partake in the Connacht Junior League, Junior Cup and City Cup and the Senior Team play in the U-18 Connacht Regional League as well as the Connacht Senior Development Cup.
+The U-14's compete in the Connacht U-14 Schools League, the Juniors partake in the Connacht Junior League, Junior Cup and City Cup and the Senior Team play in the U-18 Connacht Regional League as well as the Connacht Senior Cup.